Journal of Special Needs Education

 https://journal.nase.org.my/index.php/jsne

-Journal of Special Needs Education publishes articles related to special education.National Association of Special Education, Malaysiaen-USJournal of Special Needs Education2289-2745Experiences of Siblings of Individuals with Autism Spectrum Disorder over the Life Course
+Journal of Special Needs Education publishes articles related to special education.National Association of Special Education, Malaysiaen-USJournal of Special Needs Education2289-2745ENHANCING SOCIAL SKILLS AMONG YOUNG CHILDREN WITH SELECTIVE MUTISM THROUGH PEER SOCIALISATION IN EARLY CHILDHOOD CLASSROOMS

 https://creativecommons.org/licenses/by-nc-nd/4.0